Usage

 repo = PacmanRepo('myrepo')

-# otherwise new signature will be generated at export time
+# otherwise, a new signature will be generated at export time

 repo.add_package('/path/to/awesome-3.14-1-x86_64.pkg.tar.zst')